Walden, New York: Government

 As a village of the Town of Montgomery, Walden residents are taxpayers and electors in both.

 The village has seven elected officials, a village board consisting of the mayor and six nonpartisan trustees, per the New York State Village Law.
 Most of the executive functions are handled by the village manager, who serves at the board's pleasure.

 Walden has had this system of government since 1964.
 A 1972 referendum to return to a strong-mayor system was defeated.

 The village has its own police force, which provides 24-hour protection for residents; a public works department which maintains roads, water and sewer lines; a skate park in Bradley Park which was built in fall 2006 due to the ongoing complaints from older residents about all the skateboarders, a recreation department which maintains several parks within the village, including one with a pond in which swimming is permitted; and a village court presided over by an elected justice.
 Fire protection is provided for the village and surrounding fire district by the Walden Fire Department.

-The Village Hall, pictured left, housed both the Walden Fire Department and Police Station until 1994 when the Fire District moved to a newly constructed firehouse at 230 Old Orange Avenue, near the edge of the village.
+The Village Hall housed both the Walden Fire Department and Police Station until 1994 when the Fire District moved to a newly constructed firehouse at 230 Old Orange Avenue, near the edge of the village.
 Since then, the police station on the ground floor has grown from a tiny office and a few cells to nearly encompassing the entire ground floor.
 Fire department meeting rooms on the second story have been converted since then to a children's section of the local Josephine-Louise Library.